 DROP INDEX [IX_Address_City_PostalCode] ON [Person].[Address] GO EXEC sp_rename N'[Person].[Address].[PostalCode]' ,N’PCode’ ,'COLUMN' GO CREATE UNIQUE NONCLUSTERED INDEX [IX_Address_City_PostalCode] ON [Person].[Address] ( [City] ,PCode ) GO ALTER VIEW [HumanResources].[vEmployee] AS SELECT e.[EmployeeID] ,a.[City] ,sp.[Name] AS [StateProvinceName] ,a.[PCode] FROM [HumanResources].[Employee] e INNER JOIN [HumanResources].[EmployeeAddress] ea ON e.[EmployeeID] = ea.[EmployeeID] INNER JOIN [Person].[Address] a ON ea.[AddressID] = a.[AddressID] INNER JOIN [Person].[StateProvince] sp ON sp.[StateProvinceID] = a.[StateProvinceID]

 If there are any problems detected during the renaming process, the Warning tab will show a message regarding the problems that may occur, as well as a recommendation on what action to take in order to avoid potential issues.
-In this particular case, there were no errors detected and we can proceed with renaming the column.
-You will not experience any High or Medium severity warnings because Safe rename feature will never allow you to execute any operation that could break or damage your database
+In this particular case, there were no errors detected and it can be proceeded. with renaming the column.
+The High or Medium severity warnings will not be experienced because Safe rename feature will never allow to execute any operations that could break or damage a database.

 More about the execution steps in Part 2 of the article.